TianlinZhang668/18222278799.github.io/_pages/about.md

   American Medical Informatics Association Annual Symposium (AMIA 2021)

-  The 8th Workshop on Data Mining in Biomedical Informatics and Healthcare In Conjunction with ICDM 2020 (DMBIH'20)
+  The 14th International Workshop on Data and Text Mining in Biomedicine In Conjunction with CIKM 2020 (DTMBio2020)

   The 6th International Conference on Fuzzy Systems and Data Mining (FSDM 2020)